brielsilva/leftonlyone/README.md

 # Left Only One

 ```
-    using node 16.20
+    using node 18.12.1 and npm 8.19.2

     npm install

+    run the server for the stubs:
+        go inside the folder:
+            cd src/chat/
+            node chatServer.js
+    on two other terminals run:
-    npm run start
+        rpm run start
 ```